stephanschorer/steamonlinetimetracker/README.md

   </Query>
 </QueryList>
 ```

-and the script in Step 8:
---> *exitASF.bat*

-The last Task is really simple:
+7. Click "OK" two times
+8. On the "Action" tab create new action "run programm"
+9. Browse to the path and select *SteamIdlerExit.bat*
+10. Click "OK" two times
+11. You may need to enter your Windows password

+#### SteamIdlerEnableOnStart
+1. Right click, create new task
-1. On the "General" Tab, give the task a name (**SteamIdlerTaskEnableOnStart**)
+2. On the "General" Tab, give the task a name (**SteamIdlerEnableOnStart**)
+3. Tick "Run with highest privileges"
-2. On the "Triggers" tab, create a new trigger, and choose "on login" for your specific user
+4. On the "Triggers" tab, create a new trigger, and choose "On startup" as the trigger
-3. Click "OK"
+5. Click "OK"
-4. On the "Action" tab create new action "run programm"
+6. On the "Action" tab create new action "run programm"
-5. Browse to the path and select *exitASF.bat*
+7. Browse to the path and select *SteamIdlerExit.bat*
+8. Click "OK" two times
+9. You may need to enter your Windows password

 ## Finished
 Now everytime you start Steam the ASF process will be started automatically in the background.
-And if you exit Steam completely the ASF process will be stopped.
+If you exit Steam, the ASF process will be stopped.

+## Uninstallation
+To disable all of this again, you just need to delete the four tasks.